Digital City Experts

 Zentrum für Digitale Entwicklung GmbH

-A strategic consultancy specializing in digitization and Smart Cities with an adjacent Smart City Academy.
+A strategic consultancy specializing in digitalization and Smart Cities with an adjacent Smart City Academy.

 Future Place Leadership AB